Constitution & Bylaws

 Section 1: Regular meetings

 Regular meetings of the association will be held at least twice annually and at such other times as called by the president.
 The president will direct the executive secretary to notify the press membership of the date and time of such meetings.
+It will be at the president’s discretion if the meeting will be held in person or virtually.

 Section 2: Board of directors meetings